Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddServer.rst

                 self._loadedObjects = []

             def load(self) -> None:
-                """ Load
+                """ Start

-                This will be called when the plugin is loaded, just after the db is migrated.
+                This will be called to start the plugin.
-                Place any custom initialiastion steps here.
+                Start, means what ever we choose to do here.
+This includes:

+                -   Create Controllers

+                -   Create payload, observable and tuple action handlers.

                 """
                 logger.debug("Loaded")